 - Criminal history of the alleged offender

-- Age of the offender.
-Whether or not the offense involved a child under the age of 18
+- Age of the offender (whether or not the offense involved a child under the age of consent in Arizona)

 - Was the offense unprovoked or did someone provoke the alleged offender

 The presence or absence of these aspects can elevate misdemeanors to felonies or lower-level felonies to higher-level felonies.
 There is obviously a massive range from one end of this spectrum to the other.
 Therefore, only an experienced violent crime attorney can advise you what the penalties might be for your case.